hdunl/AVLSpellCheck/README.md

 - Detailed statistics on dictionary population time and search complexity.
 - Utilizes an efficient AVL Tree data structure for dictionary storage.
 - Supports loading custom dictionaries.
+- Displays path taken by the program after each search

 ## Prerequisites